-Once text has gone off screen you get the little ‘+’ sign (shown in the image above) which is simply telling you that there is more text than shown.
+Once text has gone off screen you get the little ‘+’ sign, which is simply telling you that there is more text than shown.
 S o, how do you show that text to create the rolling title?

 Rolling Titles in Premiere

 First, MAKE SURE YOU HAVE THE TEXT TOOL SELECTED!

 I have seen people really struggle to create a rolling title in the past because they have the wrong tool selected when they do this next step.
 It is very important that you have the text tool selected or else you will not be able to create a rolling title.